 As a follow-up to last month’s article on doing effective SEO for your Website, I’d like to discuss now how to analyze the results of your SEO efforts.
 After all, how will you know which pages are performing well according to your expectations and where to focus your SEO efforts if your expectations aren’t being met?
-Well, perhaps the most effective tool you can use to help you target your SEO is a careful analysis of your site’s statistical data each month.
+Well, perhaps the most effective tool you can use to help you target your SEO is utilizing an award-winning SEO in Massachusetts and a careful analysis of your site’s statistical data each month.
 In fact, you can even peruse this data throughout the month to track how various pages are performing with regard to keyword search usage, number of times a page is viewed, and more.
 I must confess that I don’t usually spend a lot of time monitoring these stats myself, but I do check them periodically just to see how different pages on my site stack up against one another and which search key phrases folks are using to find my site.
 That aspect alone is quite enlightening, as I pointed out in my December 2013 article.
 So if you need some help with SEO, companies like Orlando SEO got your back.

 There are multiple options to use in logging your site’s statistical data.
 Generally speaking, your Web host will usually offer you one of two options: Webalizer and AWStats.
 However, there is at least a third option called Google Analytics, although I’ve never tried it.
 For that matter, neither have I ever tried Webalizer.
 I’ve always used AWStats, so I am most familiar with how to use that service.
 I can only presume that these other two major players offer essentially the same data but with a different interface.
 It’s up to you which stats tool you choose, but if you decide later to switch to a different stats tool, you will lose all of your previous stats logs.
 I suppose it may be possible to copy all of your stats log files to a different directory on your site or on your local computer in order to preserve them, but without the AWStats software to view them, they wouldn’t be much use to you.
 Since I’ve never tried switching from one stats tool to another, I am uncertain about this aspect.
 Furthermore, since I’ve never used Google Analytics either, this loss of data may not be the case with them.
 You can learn more about what they have to offer at http://www.google.com/analytics/.